RapidAI/RapidOCR/readme.md

 **Description**

-BaiPiaoOCR means an  OCR Engine who is fair-skinned,rich and beautiful  From Baidu, it's based on PaddleOCR & OnnxRuntime.
+BaiPiaoOCR means an  OCR Engine who is fair-skinned, rich and beautiful from Baidu, it's based on PaddleOCR & OnnxRuntime.

 Note： The project is derived from https://github.com/PaddlePaddle/PaddleOCR